stassa/wh40ksim/README.md

 The perceptive user will notice that the model-set definition above defines a partitioning relation for sets of models.
-Just thought you might be interested to know that we're doing proper science, here.
+Just thought you might be interested to know that we're doing proper _science_, here.
 I know, right?

 Using this definition, sub-sets of models in a unit with diverse models can be treated as one for the purposes of a simulation.